-I was a preschool teacher, two year old classroom, with the best parents and staff I could ever ask for.
-However unfortunately for me, that didn’t convience my overwhelmed and traumatized brain that life was worth living.
+I was a preschool teacher, a two-year-old classroom, with the best parents and staff I could ever ask for.
+However unfortunately for me, that didn’t convince my overwhelmed and traumatized brain that life was worth living.

 I now understand some truth behind the phrase devil’s eyes, because let me tell you, those eyes were on the brink of rising fiercely.
 I am not saying that I am the devil.
 I am simply stating that there was an overwhelmingly amount of torture, pain, and grief, hiding behind those bright hazel reddish eyes.

 The pain put upon me, all at once, was a pain I wouldn’t even wish on Tim.
 Tim was my adoptive father that decided it was in my best interest for him to strip me of my innocence, and manipulate and destroy my adolescent to adulthood brain.
 Oh, and the best part, Tim got away with every sexual act he’s ever done because the Justice System has failed yet another warrior.
 So hence why the devilish eyes were creeping up.

 And sadly on this Florida winter day, Tim was haunting my every thought.
 He loved to play the game hide and seek in my head.
 However in my version of hide and seek, finding Tim was nearly impossible.
 I never knew when he was going to creep through the fragile door.
 And unfortunately for me, Tim loved to taunt me with the I am not worthy of happiness game.
 His voice would say calmly and quietly, “All of this is your fault.”
 And no matter how hard I tried to find the voice, and silence him, Tim was most of the time, never found.